SoftwareAG/c8y-docs/content/device-management-application/managing-device-data-bundle/managing-device-profiles.md

 To update a device profile click the menu icon <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> at the right of the respective device profile entry and then click **Edit**.

-You may edit the name and the device types by clicking the pencil icon <i class="dlt-c8y-icon-edit1 text-primary"></i> next to the respective fields.
+You may edit the name and the device types by clicking the edit icon <i class="dlt-c8y-icon-edit1 text-primary"></i> next to the respective fields.
 Make the desired changes and click **Save** to save your edits.

 Moreover, you can delete firmware, software or configuration items or add new ones.